 - Service mode provides the most complete check of the system resources, but requires that no other programs are running on the system.
-When possible, run the diagnostics in service mode. - Maintenance mode allows you to check most of the available resources, with the exception of SCSI adapters, memory, processor, and the disk drive used for paging. - Concurrent mode allows you to run online diagnostics on some of the system resources while the system is running normal activity.
+When possible, run the diagnostics in service mode. - Maintenance mode checks most of the available resources, with the exception of SCSI adapters, memory, processor, and the disk drive used for paging. - Concurrent mode runs online diagnostics on some of the system resources while the system is running normal activity.